-Dr. Constantino Mendieta is a board-certified plastic surgeon who performs mole removal procedures with meticulous precision.
+Dr. Constantino Mendieta is a board-certified plastic surgeon who performs mole removal in Miami with meticulous precision.
 While dermatologists and general practitioners are trained in mole removal techniques, they do not always consider how the resulting scar will appear.
-One of the most significant benefits of having a mole removed by a board-certified plastic surgeon is that specialized care will be taken to achieve the optimal cosmetic outcome.
+One of the most significant benefits of having a mole removed by a board-certified plastic surgeon is that specialized care will be taken to achieve optimal cosmetic results.

-The first step in the mole removal process is a biopsy.
+The first step in the process of having a mole removed is a biopsy.
 A small tissue sample is removed from the mole so that it can be analyzed for cellular abnormalities.
 The results of this test will influence the removal approach.
 During the initial consultation, Dr. Mendieta will examine the patient’s condition and determine the most appropriate mole removal technique that addresses their unique needs and goals.
 Regardless of the method used, a topical or local anesthetic will be applied to the treatment area to ensure a painless experience.

 - Shave Excision: To make a mole appear more inconspicuous, Dr. Mendieta may remove part of the mole so that it is flat to match the surrounding tissue.
 There may be residual discoloration after a shave excision, but the lesion will no longer protrude.

 Cauterization yields the shortest recovery period, and patients who qualify for this method of mole removal are less likely to experience infection.
 Excision techniques are more invasive than cauterization, so the bulk of recovery can take up to one week.

 When Can I Exercise After Mole Removal?

 You should be able to resume your regular exercise routine immediately following your mole removal procedure.
 However, you must avoid exposing the treatment area to the sun, which can impair the healing process and increase the chance of developing visible scarring.

 When Will I See My Mole Removal Results?